 Fashion has a way of taking our core wardrobe essentials and turning them into statement pieces.
 Consider the trusty trench coat: originally created to shield soldiers from the elements but, over time, turned into one of the most distinctive utility apparel items a person could own.
 It's no surprise, then, that the face coverings we've been advised by the CDC to wear for minimizing the spread of COVID-19 have been embraced by the fashion world.
 Masks may still feel like an unusual addition to our daily routines because of the way they conceal the parts of ourselves that are normally exposed, but that doesn't mean our identities have to be hidden too.
-By opting for the right print to suit your own aesthetic and making a purchase you know will benefit those in need, wearing a face mask can become more than just our collective responsibility — it can be an entirely new form of self-expression.
+By opting for a stylish face mask in the right print to suit your own aesthetic and making a purchase you know will benefit those in need, wearing a fashionable face mask can become more than just our collective responsibility — it can be an entirely new form of self-expression.

 "It just felt like there was a need [for a stylish face mask]," says Hillary Taymour, founder of the sustainable clothing brand Collina Strada.
 "I was wearing brightly colored masks walking over the bridge daily to the studio and it put a smile on everyone’s face.
 So why not bring that to the general public?"
 Taymour began producing non-medical face masks in mid-March, drawing on the crafty skills of model and friend Sasha Melnychuk to design something protective yet personal.
 The final product was a remarkable marriage of motifs featuring Collina Strada's signature ribbons — a fixture of the brand's runway shows — and the vibrant patterns of already available deadstock fabric.
 "With every purchase [of a Collina Strada mask], you are donating five masks to healthcare workers," Taymour says.
 "The design just brings a little sunshine during one of the most difficult times we have seen in this lifetime."